satindersingh472/myride_api/readMe.md

 <br>

 ## `DELETE`
-delete method will delete the booking for a passenger **Required Headers**
+delete method will delete the booking for a passenger <br>
+**Required Headers**
 ```
 {